CELEBRATE ISRAEL’S 70TH BIRTHDAY

 For all other countries, please click HERE to contact the international office.

 What is the name of the March of the Living Delegation / Group that you traveled with?
-HMTC Year(s) attended: 2016 What was the most memorable moment of your experience?
-There are many, but the most powerful were standing in Auschwitz knowing that my father and his siblings were there, visiting Treblinka, where many of […]Continue reading
+Broward Year(s) attended: 2015 What was the most memorable moment of your experience?
+The thing that got to me was back in Majdanek when we saw the blue remnants of the Zyklon B on the ceiling of the gas […]Continue reading

 What is the name of the March of the Living Delegation / Group that you traveled with?
-CAJE Year(s) attended: 1988 What was the most memorable moment of your experience?
-Walking among the stones at Treblinka was powerful, but I most remember the mausoleum at Majdanek.
+BBYO Year(s) attended: 2011 What was the most memorable moment of your experience?
+Walking out of the gas chamber in Majdanek, reflecting on what I saw within those four walls.
 What impact did Poland have on you?
-My understanding […]Continue reading
+Poland […]Continue reading